vishalguptahmh/programmingInterviewQuestions/Android.md

 ![SSFlow](drawio/android_lifecycle_activity.drawio.png)

-In the onCreate() method, perform basic application startup logic that happens only once for the entire life of the activity.
+In the `onCreate()` method, perform basic application startup logic that happens only once for the entire life of the activity.

-For example, your implementation of onCreate() might bind data to lists, associate the activity with a ViewModel, and instantiate some class-scope variables.
+For example, your implementation of onCreate() might
+- bind data to lists
+- associate the activity with a ViewModel,
+- instantiate some class-scope variables.

 This method receives the parameter savedInstanceState, which is a Bundle object containing the activity's previously saved state.
 If the activity has never existed before, the value of the Bundle object is null.

 ```kotlin
 // This callback is called only when there is a saved instance previously saved using